 Snags – An Inevitable Part of Sea Fishing

 At the risk of stating the obvious, the mark that is fished will dictate the extent of tackle losses.
-A nice clean sandy beach will offer snag free fishing and there are many beaches that produce plenty of fish without risking tackle losses.
-However, rock marks are often very productive, especially for fish such as big cod and bass, and species such as pollock will only be found in and around rocky areas, explaining why anglers persist in fishing areas where tackle losses are high.
-A good compromise is to fish mixed ground such as a sandy stretch of an otherwise rocky coastline, or the edge of a sandy beach as it edges into a rocky coast.
+A nice clean sandy beach will offer snag-free fishing and there are many beaches that produce plenty of fish without risking tackle losses.
+However, rock marks are often very productive, especially for fish such as big cod and bull huss, and species such as pollock and conger eels will only be found in and around rocky areas, explaining why anglers persist in fishing areas where tackle losses are high.
+A good compromise is to fish mixed ground such as a sandy stretch of an otherwise rocky coastline, or the edge of a sandy beach as it merges into a rocky coast.
 This can provide the best of both worlds as fish will be attracted to the shellfish, crustaceans and other animals which live in the rocks but tackle losses should be lighter.
 Popular venues such as piers and breakwaters can also contain very snaggy areas.
 This is because anglers losing gear years ago will have created a large tangle of lost rigs and line underwater, which in turn traps more and more rigs, increasing the size of the area where anglers are likely to lose gear.
 Lost boat moorings, ropes and even lost or discarded trawler nets can all also lead to tackle loss blackspots around popular fishing venues.

 How to Minimise Snags

-As stated on the page on fishing rock marks, it makes sense for anglers who fish rocky, snaggy areas on a regular basis to invest in strong rods and fast retrieval reels which are designed to handle this type of fishing.
+As stated on the page on fishing rock marks, it makes sense for anglers who fish from rocky, snaggy areas on a regular basis to invest in strong rods and fast retrieval reels that are designed to handle this type of fishing.
 Rods designed to fish rough and snaggy ground are usually fairly expensive but are specially adapted to be stiff and powerful so that they can pull through snags and heavy weed beds.
-As the key to avoiding snags is to reel in quickly as this gets a weight and rig off the seabed and into midwater and away from snags.
-For this reason reels used for rock fishing generally have a large line capacity and fast retrieval rate.
+The key to avoiding snags is to reel in quickly as this gets a weight and rig off the seabed and into midwater and away from snags.
+For this reason, reels used for rock fishing generally have a large line capacity and fast retrieval rate.
 Traditionally multiplier reels with a high retrieval ratio were used for rough ground fishing but today it is not unusual to see large fixed spool reels being when fishing from rock marks as some anglers find that the retrieval rate of modern fixed spools is just as fast as multipliers.
-As well as using a suitable rod and reel there are further steps which can be taken to cut down further on the amount of snags:
+As well as using a suitable rod and reel there are further steps which can be taken to cut down on getting snagged:

-- Strike before reeling in – even if there is no indication of a fish on the end of the line.
-This gets the weight and rig up off the seabed and away from snags.
+- Strike before reeling in even if there is no indication of a fish on the end of the line.
+This helps get the weight and rig up off the seabed and away from snags.

-- As stated in the rock fishing section the rig which is used can also help – pulley rigs are specifically designed reduce the chances of getting snagged when reeling fish in over snaggy ground, while other rigs incorporate a weak link section which allows the weight to become detached if it becomes snagged (more on rigs for snaggy ground below).
+- As stated in the rock fishing section the rig which is used can also help.
+Pulley rigs are specifically designed to reduce the chances of getting snagged when reeling fish in over snaggy ground, while other rigs incorporate a weak link section which allows the weight to become detached if it becomes snagged (more on rigs for snaggy ground below).

-- Whatever rig is used keep things simple – the more terminal tackle included on a rig then the more components there is to get snagged on the seabed or caught in weed, and more expense when rigs are lost.
+- Whatever rig is used keep things simple – the more terminal tackle included on a rig then the more components there is to get snagged on the seabed or caught in weed (and it is more expensive it is when rigs are lost).